Amsterdam/GOB-Prepare/README.md

 # Run

-Optional: Set environment if GOB-Import should connect to secure data sources:
+Optional: Set environment if GOB-Prepare should connect to secure data sources:

 ```bash
 export $(cat .env | xargs)  # Copy from .env.example if missing